ClintonYounge/Doctors-Appointments-API-Documentation/README.md

 }
 ```

-To get the authentication token from the response header-
+To get the authentication token from the response header:
 ```
 const token = response.headers.get('Authorization')
 ```